 How to Re-Learn Trust

 Learning how to trust again, or starting to trust someone you care about again, is important to you moving on with your life and being happy.
 If you have tried the steps above but have little to no change in your ability to trust, do not be alarmed.
 It can be a slow process, and you shouldn't go it alone if you don't have to.
-Mental health experts are ready and willing to be by your side to help you understand this issue and work on solving it as well.
+When you feel ready to take on this process in order to experience the truly good times, mental health experts are ready and willing to be by your side to help you understand this issue and work on solving it as well.

 Trusting Again With BetterHelp